swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 ### Do you like this episode?
 Consider sponsoring the project!

 I hope you've enjoyed this episode, and if you want to see more content in this fashion, [Subscribe to my channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ) and [follow me on twitter](https://twitter.com/sebwilgosz)!
-As always, all links you can find the description of the video or in the the https://hanamimastery.com.
+As always, all links you can find the description of the video or in the [Hanami Mastery about page](https://hanamimastery.com/about)

-Also, **If you have any suggestions of amazing ruby gems You'd like me to cover**, or ideas how to improve, please mention it in the comments!
+Also, **If you have any suggestions of amazing ruby gems You'd like me to cover**, or ideas on how to improve, please mention it in the comments!

 See you!

 ### Special Thanks!

-I'd like to thank All amazing people who decided to sponsor me so far.
+I'd like to thank All the amazing people who decided to sponsor me so far.
 I appreciate your trust, as I understand that too many blogs do not even hit the barrier of 10 articles!

-Any support allows me to spend more time on creating a content which promotes great open source projects.
+Any support allows me to spend more time on creating content that promotes great open source projects.
 I hope to do more of this stuff in the future!

 - [Bohdan V.](https://g3d.dev/) - For joining to my [regular supporters](https://github.com/sponsors/swilgosz)!
 - [Jonathan Kemper](https://unsplash.com/@jupp) - for a great cover photo